dbcook/openrocket-database/README.md

 Los Angeles area for the past several years (as of 2018).
 Madcow acquired the Rocketry Warehouse fiberglass kit line in 2016, but not the fiberglass tube/nose cone manufacturing operation.
-The tubes and nose cones sold by Madcow were and continue to be made by the former owners of Rocketry Warehouse.
+The tubes and nose cones sold by Madcow were and continue to be made by the former owner of Rocketry Warehouse, Curtis Taylor.

 To the best of my knowledge, Madcow Rocketry has never published a print catalog.